Like a community theatre production of "12 Angry Men," the Internet, while overall a noble endeavor, is chock-full of bad actors.

-Gumroad has a wide variety of checks in place to prevent fraudulent purchases, and we also utilize tools built by our processors, Stripe and PayPal.
-These checks do not, however, guarantee 100% enforcement.
+Gumroad has a wide variety of checks in place to prevent fraudulent purchases from taking place.
+We also utilize tools built by our processors, Stripe and PayPal.
+As strong as they are, however, these checks do not guarantee 100% enforcement.
 To help stop fraud as soon as possible, we receive daily notifications from these processors that alert us to any fraudulent purchases that have succeeded.

 So you got an email...

 - The purchase we've refunded was either fraudulent, or suspicious enough that our banking partners require us to refund it